shikhirsingh/ExtJS-AppCamp-Govt/Instructions/02-Init-Dashboard/README.md

 # App Camp - LAB 2

-In this lab, we will create an empty Ext JS project
+In this lab, we will get an introduction to layouts and containers

-## Step 1: Start the Sencha Web Server with Hot Reload
+## Step 1: Start the Sencha Web Server with Live Reload

-If you have "sencha web start" command running, close it and in a separate Command Prompt or Terminal window run the following command in the SenchaTraining/itdashboard folder:
+If you have "sencha web start" command running, close it and in a separate Command Prompt or Terminal window run the following command in the SenchaTraining/appcamp folder:

 ```
 sencha app watch